best-practice-and-impact/qa-of-code-guidance/book/data.md

 Documentation for data versions should include the reason why the version has changed.
 For example, if an open data source has been recollected, revisions have been made to existing data, or part of the data has been removed.

+The same considerations apply when storing outputs from your analysis.
+To maintain a complete audit trail, systems should not overwrite existing outputs but should store a new copy of each output after each run.

 The Python package [DVC](https://dvc.org/) provides Git-like version control of data, which can liked with the versioning of analysis code.
 You might alternatively version your data manually.
 For example, by creating new database tables or files for each new version of the data.